-Would you like to see your book here?
+Would you like to see your book here with mine?
 On the Penguin Random House Website?

 Or here, on Goodreads?